ISISComputingGroup/ansible-kafka-centos/README.md

 ### 4. Prepare cluster machines

 Cluster machines should have CentOS installed and sshd running.
-The playbook expects to have `root` access.
+The playbook expects to have access over ssh.

 ### 5. Run the playbook!